Close

 Plus tablet device

-Students were often confused about the differences between the department's four majors.
+Students were confused about the differences between the department's four majors.
 A webpage was developed that compares, in detail, all the department majors.
+This tool would reduce decision complexity and clarify degree differences.

 Plus tablet device

-Every student interviewed wished for a webpage that providing curated content specific to their major.
-This new feature will meet the needs of students in all stages of their challenging academic career (e.g., choosing a major, connecting their major to a career path).
+Every student interviewed wished for a webpage that consolidated and curated content specific to their major.
+This new feature will meet the needs of students in all stages of their challenging academic career (e.g., choosing a major, connecting their major to a career path) while reducing their cognitive load.

 Plus tablet device